bornav/.flake/hosts/hydra/README.md

 ### rebuilds the flake with the new configuration
-`nixos-rebuild switch --flake ~/.flake#dockeropen --target-host dockeropen` #how i updated the config on the remote system aditional note, on update, seems local ip addres always switches
+`nixos-rebuild switch --flake ~/.flake#hydra-01 --target-host root@10.2.11.26` #how i updated the config on the remote system aditional note, on update, seems local ip addres always switches